 Will you advertise on your podcast?
-One method is working with an agency or directly with a company that pay for podcast hosts to do live-read ads.
-It can also be helpful to have an ad promoting your business or organization.
+We recommend an ad for your own services, or special offer.
+Some of our clients do that with liveread ads provided by third party sponsors.
+It can be helpful to have an ad promoting your business or organization if your podcast it part of marketing and outreach.

-Here are examples of a live-read ad, and promotion ads.
+Here is an example of a live-read ad, and promotion ads.